-Marginal osteophytes are small protrusions of bone that develop around the periphery of joints in the body and are a frequent source of pain – particularly when accompanied by osteoarthritis.
+Marginal osteophytes are small protrusions of bone that develop around the periphery of joints in the body and can be a frequent source of pain – particularly when accompanied by osteoarthritis.
 Commonly experienced as a result of natural spine degeneration, these offshoots of bone form as a natural healing mechanism.
-Also known as bone spurs, marginal osteophytes often develop in the vertebral joints (facet joints) and cause back and neck pain when they come into contact with a nerve, soft tissue, or another bone.
+Also known as bone spurs, marginal osteophytes often develop in the vertebral joints (facet joints) and cause neck and back pain when they come into contact with a nerve, soft tissue or another bone.

-In general, back or neck pain from marginal osteophytes in a vertebral joint is either local or neuropathic.
-This means posterior osteophytes may cause back or neck pain at the site of the bone spur, or they can cause a number of other symptoms that trace back to nerve compression – known as radiculopathy.
+In general, neck and back pain from marginal osteophytes in a vertebral joint is either local or neuropathic.
+This means posterior osteophytes may cause neck or back pain at the site of the bone spur, or they can cause a number of other symptoms that trace back to nerve compression – known as radiculopathy.
 These symptoms may include:

-If you are suffering from back or neck pain, visit your physician to determine whether marginal osteophytes or another form of spine degeneration is at fault.
-In the event that you’re unable to manage your pain with conservative treatments over several weeks, contact Laser Spine Institute (LSI) to learn about your other options, including one of our minimally invasive outpatient endoscopic spine procedures.
+If you are experiencing neck or back pain, visit your physician to determine whether marginal osteophytes or another form of spine degeneration is at fault.
+In the event that you’re unable to manage your pain with conservative treatments over several weeks, contact Laser Spine Institute to learn about your other options, including one of our minimally invasive outpatient spine procedures.